Finite rank kernel varieties: A variant of Hilbert's Nullstellensatz for graphons and applications to Hadamard matrices: Introduction

 \section{Introduction}

 Graphons naturally arise as limiting objects for convergent sequences of graphs \cite{glasscock2015graphon, glasscock2016graphon, hombook, BORGS20081801}.
 There have been several studies examining the theoretical properties of graphons in recent years.
-A natural line of inquiry is when sequences of graphs converge trivially and when they converge to a non-zero limiting object; this consideration was studies by Borgs, Chayes, Cohn, and Holden in \cite{borgs2018sparse}.
+A natural line of inquiry is when sequences of graphs converge trivially and when they converge to a non-zero limiting object; this consideration was studied by Borgs, Chayes, Cohn, and Holden in \cite{borgs2018sparse}.
 Graphons may be considered as symmetric measurable functions on probability spaces \cite{hombook, borgs2010left}.
-From this probabilistic perspective, they may also be used to study $\sigma$-finite measure spaces and compact metric spaces as the space of all graphons is a compact metric space and satisfies certain probability properties; for more details we refer the reader to \cite{janson2016graphons, glasscock2015graphon, borgs2010left, borgs2018sparse}.
+From this probabilistic perspective, they may also be used to study $\sigma$-finite measure spaces and compact metric spaces; for more details we refer the reader to \cite{janson2016graphons, glasscock2015graphon, borgs2010left, borgs2018sparse}.